The benefits of ageing

 Access to healthcare

-Medical management of many of these health complications may also involve your GP and other health care professionals.
+Medical management of many of these health complications might also involve your GP and other health care professionals.

 In the UK, some HIV services are routinely being moved to GP care.
-GPs may have more experience in these areas than your HIV doctor, including:
+GPs might have more experience in these areas than your HIV doctor, including:

 - Lipid management (although interactions with HIV meds often requires specialist advice).